 The pressing question is, "How will these behaviors change once the pandemic subsides?"
-The answer is impossible to know for sure and transportation experts are conflicted about the degree of change.
-The most likely, lasting impacts are as follows: People that can WFH will continue to do so in varying degrees, resulting in a slight permanent decrease in VMT, trips, and congestion.
+The answer is impossible to know for sure, and transportation experts are conflicted about the degree of change.
+That being said, the most likely, lasting impacts are as follows: People that can WFH will continue to do so in varying degrees, resulting in a slight permanent decrease in VMT, trips, and congestion.
 The decrease would be larger, except some workers will opt to use their car rather than ride transit.
 Particularly in larger metros, ridership will see a permanent decrease as personal vehicles are seen as safer and the WFH trend continues.
 In smaller metros, this decrease will likely be negligible, if any.

 Transit agencies in some larger metros may face funding shortages because of lack of revenue and decide to cut back on service.
 Reliance on government intervention will likely increase, and/or partnerships with the private sector will become more desirable.
-Consequently, ridehailing services, like Uber and Lyft, and micromobility services, like scooter and bike shares, may see an increase in usage to fill in the gaps where transit has cut service.
-In addition, demand for bicycles has remained high and that demand could continue to grow.
-Bicycle usage may see a permanent increase.
-Further, in some cities, researchers expect renewed momentum towards active transportation, complete street principles, and sustainability policies.
+Consequently, ridehailing, like Uber + Lyft, and micromobility, like scooter + bike shares, may see an increase in usage to fill in the gaps where transit has cut service, and because of general hesitancy to use transit.
+In addition, bike sales will likely return closer to normal, while usage may see a permanent increase.
+Further, in some cities, researchers expect renewed momentum towards active transportation, complete streets, and sustainability policies.